 However, unlike investments such as stocks and shares ISAs which can rise and fall in value, cash accounts come with reliable interest rates and deposit protection from the Financial Services Compensation Scheme.
 This means they remain an attractive option for those looking for a low risk place to store their money, for a while.

-If there is nothing much to choose from by way of return (and we really are scraping the bottom of the barrel right now), you may as well choose a more ethical place to stash your cash than the high street banks, which remain beset by issues such as investment in fossil fuels, executive pay, fair treatment of customers, and so on.
+If there is nothing much to choose from by way of return, you may as well choose a more ethical place to stash your cash than the high street banks, which remain beset by issues such as investment in fossil fuels, executive pay, fair treatment of customers, and so on.

 Here is our pick.

-– The regular saver account would pay interest of £9.60 after a year on a monthly deposit of £100 for 12 months – so you’d have £1,209.60.
+– The regular saver account would pay interest of £8 after a year on an initial deposit of £1,000 – so you’d have £1,008.
 The regular saver pays 0.80 per cent a year and savers can put between £25 to £250 a month via direct debit, up to a maximum of £3,000 per calendar year.

 Why is it ethical?